 A large body of indoor localization approaches based on WiFi signals have been proposed in the past two decades.
-Many methods such as RADAR [11], Horus [30] and OIL [16] leverage existing WiFi infrastructure to build a fingerprint database for indoor localization.
-Further, several systems such as LiFS [29], Zee [18] and UnLoc [24] use crowdsourcing to collect signal fingerprints.
-Meanwhile, those approaches assumes multiple APs in the environment and a user device can obtain signal from multiple APs.
-Some recent works use more complex physical layer information, e.g., channel state information (CSI), to obtain more fundamental location related information, e.g., the angle-of-arrival.
-There are also approaches using complicate analysis methods or special hardware [19, 14, 28], e.g., antenna array [27, 9].
-With fine-grained signal information, Chronos [22] can even achieve decimeter-level localization with a single WiFi AP.
+Many methods such as RADAR [12], Horus [32] and OIL [17] leverage existing WiFi infrastructure to build a fingerprint database for indoor localization.
+Further, several systems such as LiFS [31], Zee [19] and UnLoc [25] use crowdsourcing to collect signal fingerprints.
+Meanwhile, those approaches assume multiple APs in the environment and a user device can obtain signals from multiple APs.
+Some recent works [28], [33] use complex physical layer information, e.g., channel state information (CSI), to obtain more fundamental location related information.
+There are also approaches using complicated analysis methods or special hardware [15], [20], [30], e.g., antenna array [10], [29].
+With fine-grained signal information, Chronos [23] can even achieve decimeter-level localization with a single WiFi AP.

 Our work is inspired by those localization methods.
 In our work, we seek to achieve user identification from the AP side.
-We find that precise location information is difficult to obtain especially with COTS WiFi APs.
-Nevertheless, we also find that that precise location information is not required towards our goal.
+We find that precise location information is difficult to be obtained especially with COTS WiFi APs.
+Existing CSI measurements obtain CSI with special WiFi network interface cards (e.g., Intel 5300 and Atheros AR9380).
+Nevertheless, we also find that precise location information is not required towards our goal.
 Accordingly, we also do not use complex physical layer information or infrastructure, which are not commonly available for nowadays WiFi application scenarios.
+Comparing with existing WiFi localization methods, NiFi aims to provide convenient user identification with few requirements.
+NiFi only needs a single AP to automatically identify legitimate users in different environments with no special hardware requirements.